BookOps-CAT/bookops-worldcat/docs/index.md

 }
 ```

-Checking if token is expired can be done by calling the `is_expired` method:
+Checking if the token is expired can be done by calling the `is_expired` method:
 ```python
 print(token.is_expired())
 True
 ```

-A failed token request raises `TokenRequestError` which provides returned by the server error code and detailed message.
+A failed token request raises `TokenRequestError` which provides a returned by the server error code and detailed message.

 #### MetadataSession